Rensing-Lab/TAPscan-v4-website/README.md

 2. Apply configuration:
    - `make configure`
+   - **Tip:** this step can be combined with the database population step (see next section) by doing `make configure-and-import` instead (but his will take quite some time)

 This may take a few minutes.
 When everything is ready, the containers will be stopped.
 From now on, we can control TAPscan directly using the docker compose file.